Molinar Family Story

 Good Morning!!
 This is so exciting.
 My name is Nina Lawson and I am a descendant of the Molinar (Terlingua) / Rodriguez (Presidio) Families!!!
 All of the information you and Bob have uncovered is fascinating.
 I am trying to date back to when our family settled in Texas?
 I see a lot of 1870"s.
 I was trying to see if we were here in the 1840's.
 I was trying to apply to the daughters of the republic of texas but don't know if my family was here in the 1840's. how do I go about finding that out?
 Any help would be greatly appreciated! thank you for all you do.

-This page was last update March 22, 2022 with the connection to Spanish Explorer Juan Domingues y Mendoza.
+This page was updated March 22, 2022 with the connection to Spanish Explorer Juan Domingues y Mendoza.

 This page was updated December 13, 2020.
 This page was updated October 2, 2018.